dustinpfister/blog_posts/_posts/threejs-userdata.md

 ## 4 - Conclusion

 So the user data object is one way to go about having some custom data set to a given mesh object, or any object in threejs that inherits from object 3d such as a camera object.
 There might be other ways of going about doing this sort of thing though such as having two sets of objects, one would be a collection of mesh objects in threejs, and another would be an independent array of user data objects.
+However it is good to know that there is an official object in every object based on the Object3d class that can be used as a way to go about packing application and module specific data.
+This allows me to create three.js modules that returned mesh objects, or groups, rather than my own weired object standards where there is a property that is a group or mesh.
+Which is a habit that I am not going to start to break because that sounds like a good idea to me.